menu

 Demographics

-The citizens of Parowan - Brian Head are slightly better educated than the national average of 21.84% for all cities and towns, with 21.88% of adults in Parowan - Brian Head having a bachelor's degree or advanced degree.
+In terms of college education, Parowan - Brian Head is nearly on par with the US average for all cities of 21.84%: 20.53% of adults 25 and older in Parowan - Brian Head have a bachelor's degree or advanced degree.

 The people who call Parowan - Brian Head home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of Parowan - Brian Head residents report their race to be White, followed by Native American.
-Important ancestries of people in Parowan - Brian Head include English, German, European, Irish, and Scottish.
+Important ancestries of people in Parowan - Brian Head include English, German, Scottish, Irish, and Welsh.

 The most common language spoken in Parowan - Brian Head is English.
 Other important languages spoken here include Italian and Greek.